TWUOnline/ldrs591/_pages/unit-1-learning-activities.md

  	<li>Read Chapters 1 and 2 of the Plano-Clark and Creswell (2015) text.</li>
  	<li>Start a <em>Reflective Learning Journal</em> and answer the question below.
 This journal is not submitted or graded, but is an opportunity for you to reflect on and engage with the course content.
 The questions posed will often help you prepare for your assignments and are designed to help you successfully achieve the learning outcomes for each unit.
 For more on reflective journaling, see here <strong><span style="color: #ff0000">[Kelly to insert link]</span></strong>.
 <ul>
- 	<li>In your reflective learning journal, explain how you would define research, describe what your experience is with "research".</li>
+ 	<li>In your reflective learning journal, explain how you would define research.</li>
+ 	<li>Describe what your experience is with "research".
+Have you taken an undergraduate statistics course?
+Is this your first time learning about research?
+Have you published your own scientific paper?</li>
+ 	<li>Discuss the differences between informal research (everyday problem solving) and scholarly inquiry (formal research).</li>
 </ul>
 </li>
  	<li>Note that these questions make up Part 1 of your Blog assignment for this unit.
 See Unit 1 Assessment for more details.</li>